Frequently Asked Questions

 - Counselling may also take a client-centered approach that allows clients to direct the focus of their sessions which may result in unpacking many additional concerns.

 - Depending on the complexity of the presenting concern and unpacked/discovered concerns, sessions with a counsellor can last for 6 months or more.

 - Counsellors are regulated and require certification with regulating bodies.

-I am first and foremost a Certified Canadian Counsellor (CCC) who is regulated by the Canadian Counselling Psychological Association (CCPA).
+I am a Canadian Certified Counsellor (C.C.C) who is regulated by the Canadian Counselling Psychological Association (CCPA).
 The CCPA provides a national designation that evaluates and identifies Master and Doctoral level graduates as qualified to provide counselling services across Canada.

-My CCC title is recognized by insurers like Blue Cross, Equitable Life, Sunlife, Manulife, and Green Shield to name a few.
+My C.C.C and C.T titles are recognized by insurers like Blue Cross, Equitable Life, Sunlife, Manulife, and Green Shield to name a few.
 However, coverage is dependent on your specific plan and whether you have counselling services selected.
 It is always wise to check with your insurer to make sure counselling services are reimbursable for you.
 If counselling services are not selected or your insurer does not cover certified counsellors, you can opt for a Health Spending Account to cover session fees.

 I am also a Certified Professional Life Coach (CPLC).
 Life coaching is still an unregulated profession across Canada and the United States.
 Therefore, coaching services are often not covered by most insurance plans.
 You may want to speak to you insurer to find out if such services are covered in your plan or via a Health Spending Account.

 The Terms and Conditions can be found at the very bottom of every page and is also included in your intake forms.
 You can also use this link for ease of accessibility.